About the ECG-COMON

 The ECG-COMON was founded at the end of 2004 by a group of scientists who were looking for a way to push forward the application of the electrochemical noise technique to monitor localised corrosion.
 They met during a “brainstorming meeting” in Erlangen (Germany) and decided to create an informal group which meets once a year to discuss ongoing work and to organise Round-Robin excercises.
 Membership of the Group is open to those organisations that are currently performing and/or funding research and development efforts relevant to the Group’s objectives, or are directly involved in the application of the data generated by such work.
 Please find below the current member organisations and some further information on the Group.

-The Group is coordinated by the Executive Committee which is composed of the Chairman, Scientific Secretary/Vice-Chairman, the Past-Chairman and two Working Group Leaders.
+The Group is coordinated by the Executive Committee which is composed of the Chairman, Scientific Secretary/Vice-Chairman, Past-Chairman, Webmaster and two Working Group Leaders.
 The Executive Committee is elected by the members of the Group.

 Belgian Nuclear Research Centre (SCK•CEN)